HigherOrderCO/HVM/README.md

 The program above runs in about **6.4 seconds** in a modern 8-core processor, while the identical Haskell code takes about **19.2 seconds** in the same machine with GHC.
 Notice how there are no parallelism annotations!
+You write a pure functional program, and the parallelism comes for free.
 And that's just the tip of iceberg.

 Benchmarks
 ==========